 3. Matsyasana (Fish Pose)

-This pose is ideal for people who suffer from seasonal allergies caused by dust, pollen, or
+This pose is ideal for people who suffer from seasonal allergies caused by dust, pollen, or other environmental factors.
+Matsyasana stimulates the thymus gland which, in turn, regulates the lymphatic system and stabilizes the immune system.

 Lie on your back.
 Your feet are together and hands relaxed alongside the body.